You were never mine—

 This poem featured in Painted Words, 2017.

-playground of light
+Ether slip: playground of light

-“when you blow out the candles do not announce your wish”
+Existence rule book: “when you blow out the candles do not announce your wish”

-No-one ever questioned the logic
+No-one ever questioned the logic: very superstitious

 When I was a child wishes came via dandelions

-all the dandelions are on fire
+but now, since all the dandelions are on fire—

-My wishes are prayers
+my wishes are prayers

-Human windmills in earth liquid
+Human windmills in earth liquid,

-we swam the billabong after dark,
+we swam the billabong after dark

-hydraulic operations of the heart;
+hydraulic operations of the heart.

-excavating every misery of flesh,
+Excavating every misery of flesh.

-big kids with twenty-nine-year-old bones,
+Big kids with twenty-nine-year-old bones

-whooping, splashing, under stars.
+whooping, splashing under stars,

-The mud inched under each nail until,
+the mud inched under each nail until—

-our hair was caked.
+hair was caked.

-Pineal glands decalcified–
+Pineal glands decalcified

-then, under January moon,
+under a January moon,

-full of noise and moan–
+full of noise and moan

 First published in the BKI anthology ”Painted Words, 2016”